 Shortly after being appointed Chief of Police, Chief Wright created and implemented a department-wide crime reduction strategy that has significantly reduced both property crimes, and crimes against the person in the City of Chesapeake, which has always been associated with the safest cities in the Nation.

 Chief Wright's educational accomplishments include an Associate's Degree in Criminal Justice from Tidewater Community College, a Bachelor's Degree in Sociology from Saint Leo University and a Master's Degree in Public

 Administration from Troy University.
 He has completed portions of the curriculum for a Doctorate in Public Administration with an emphasis in Urban Policy from Old Dominion University.
 Chief Wright has completed the Southern Police Institute's (SPI) Administrative Officers Course, the University of Richmond's Professional Executive Leadership Program (PELS) and the Virginia Beach Police Department's West Point Leadership Program.

-Chief Wright currently serves as 1st Vice President of the Virginia Association of Chiefs of Police and is the Regional Chair for the IACP Midsize Cities Section.
+Chief Wright served as 1st Vice President of the Virginia Association of Chiefs of Police and the Regional Chair for the IACP Midsize Cities Section.
 Chief Wright has served as an Adjunct Professor at the Chesapeake Campus of the Tidewater Community College teaching classes on Police Administration,

 Juvenile Justice, Police Management & Leadership, Criminology, and Criminal Investigations.